 PP is highly crystalline.
-That can be a problem. its high crystallization rates can cause the filament to deform, just like a 3d print would warp.
+That can be a problem.
+Its high crystallization rate can cause the filament to deform, just like how a 3d print could warp.

 1. Crystallization ?

 PP contains two microstructures at the same time:

 - an amorphous fraction --> let's call this 'normal plastic'

 - a crystalline fraction --> it is more compact and cohesive than amorphous plastic

 When it comes out of the nozzle, fully melted, all its crystals have already melted into an amorphous matter.
 At this stage, all the matter is typically transparent.
 Upon cooling down, a fraction of its structure becomes crystalline.
 Doing so, this fraction becomes opaque.
 But most importantly it shrinks more than the amorphous fraction.
 The slower the cooldown step, the more time the matter has to crystallize, and therefore the more it shrinks.

 2. Cooling problem

 The problem here is that the cooling is done by two fans, one on each side.
 The cooling can therefore be considered ‘directional’, the air not being blown from all directions around the filament.